 At all times, but especially during Junior High, a safe and supportive learning environment allows all students to achieve their best.
 At HT students, administration, staff, and faculty, along with parents, are committed to working together.
 In order to achieve this goal, a variety of opportunities are offered for students within the school community in bothacademicand non-academic areas.

 Junior High offers a comprehensive, varied; yet individualized curriculum.
 Each seventh and eighth grader takes a full year of core classes in mathematics, science, English, and social sciences.
 Both physical and health education are integral to the junior high program.
-Elective classes inart,drama,orchestra,band,concert choir, foreign languages, writing enrichment, science research and engineering/computer programming are also offered.
+Elective classes inart,drama,orchestra,band, percussion,concert choir, foreign languages, writing enrichment, science research and engineering/computer programming are also offered.
 Many students enjoy more advanced courses in other disciplines as well.
 A seamless, integrated curricular strategy enhances the academic path for each student.

 Additional features of our outstanding Junior High program: